-Create a Direct Sales Invoice Along with a Return
+Create a Direct Sales Invoice That Includes a Return

-By using the REST API, you can create a direct sales invoice along with a return in MYOB Acumatica.
-A direct sales invoice is an invoice for which neither a sales order nor a shipment has been created.
+By using the REST API, you can create a direct sales invoice that includes a return in MYOB Acumatica.
+A direct sales invoice is an invoice for which neither a sales order nor a shipment is created.
 You can view the created invoice on the Invoices (SO303000) form.

 System Preparation